Press ESC to close

 A Question of Time: Art and Power

-Art and Power focuses on collectors, donations and acquisitions in the history of the Ateneum Art Museum.
-This exhibition discloses how the collection came into being, as well as how and from where the artworks were acquired.
+Art and Power focuses on collectors, donations, and acquisitions in the history of the Ateneum Art Museum.
+This exhibition explains the genesis of the collection, as well as the provenance of its artworks.
 It explores the relationship between the art institution and the impassioned collectors, who filled their homes with great art, which they would later donate to the museum.

 Herman Frithiof Antell (1847-1893), was a professional art collector who lived most of his life in Paris.
 Although he supported Finnish artists working in the French capital, he also acquired sculptures by Auguste Rodin.
 Antell’s personal collection of erotic art includes Akseli Gallen-Kallela’s bold Démasquée, Richard Hall’s playful Odalisque (1883), and Anders Zorn’s Girls Bathing in the Open Air (1890).
 Noteworthy are the many commissioned portraits of the collectors, and Gallen Kallela’s canvas of Antell features his subject in his book-lined study, at a compact desk with newspapers and fine books, sitting in contemplation, reflected in natural light.